RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-cnv.md

 > **NOTE**: You can use the dashboard in a separate tab should you wish, you can use this link: https://console-openshift-console.apps.aio.example.com/ and you'll find the kubeadmin password in */root/ocp-install/auth/kubeadmin-password* on node *192.168.123.100* (root/redhat).

 Next, navigate to the top-level '**Operators**' menu entry, and select '**OperatorHub**'.
 This lists all of the available operators that you can install from the Red Hat Marketplace.
-Simply start typing '**virtualization**' in the search box and you should see an entry called "Container-native virtualization".
+Simply start typing '**virtualization**' in the search box and you should see an entry called "OpenShift Virtualization".
 Simply select it and you'll see a window that looks like the following:

 <img  border="1" src="img/ocp-virt-operator-install.png"/>